cpouchon/ORTHOSKIM/README.md

 ## 2. Input files

-ORTHOSKIM requires a sample file, a parameter file, and references sequences for each targeted sequences.
+**ORTHOSKIM** requires a sample file, a parameter file, and reference sequences for each targeted sequence.

 ### 2.1.
 Parameter (config) file

-Users have to modify the *config_orthoskim.txt* file provided before running the pipeline.
+Users must modify the `config_orthoskim.txt` file provided before running the pipeline.
 Default values are set for filtering and assembly steps.
-Indications about the parameters are given in the section 3.
+Indications about the parameters are given in Section 3.

 ```
 user$: nano config_orthoskim.txt